Creed III: Plot

-At a party for Bianca's record label, Dame cryptically tells Bianca about Leon and that Donnie was keeping it secret from her.
-Drago is attacked by an unknown assailant and is too injured to participate in his match against Chavez.
-Not wanting to lose his investment in the event, Donnie suggests Dame as an opponent, pitching an underdog fight much like Rocky Balboa's first title shot, which Chavez accepts.
-During the fight, Dame fights dirty, but knocks out Chavez, winning the undisputed heavyweight championship.

-Following the match, an uneasy Donnie visits Mary-Anne, who shows him letters Dame had written to Donnie while in prison that she kept from him due to believing he was a bad influence.
+Following the match, an uneasy Donnie visits Mary-Anne, who shows him letters Dame had written to Donnie while in prison that she kept from him due to her believing that he was a bad influence.
 One letter contains a picture showing Dame with a fellow inmate that Donnie recognizes as Drago's assailant.
-Realizing Dame orchestrated the attack, Donnie confronts him.
-Dame reveals that he manipulated Donnie and his family to get his title shot, before giving him a black eye.
+Realizing that Dame planned the attack, Donnie confronts him, and Dame admits that he manipulated him into getting the title shot.
 Donnie is unable to open up to Bianca about his guilt over Dame, who revels in his newfound fame and publicly slanders Donnie as a fraud who turned his back on him.

-Mary-Anne suffers another stroke and dies in front of Donnie after a conversation with him, while Mary-Anne believes him to be Apollo.
-After her funeral, Donnie confesses to Bianca that Leon was the abusive caregiver in the group home he and Dame lived in before he was adopted.
-After Donnie attacked Leon at the liquor store, the ensuing brawl with Leon's friends caused Dame to pull a gun.
-When the police arrived, Donnie fled, but Dame was arrested.
-Attempting to block out the memory, Donnie never contacted Dame out of shame and guilt.
-Knowing Dame will not stop defaming him, he tells Bianca there's only one way to bring him down.
+Mary-Anne suffers another stroke and dies.
+After her funeral, Donnie confesses to Bianca about the night of Dame's arrest, revealing Leon to be the abusive caregiver in their group home before he was adopted.
+After Donnie attacked Leon at the liquor store, the ensuing brawl with Leon's friends caused Dame to brandish a gun.
+After Dame was arrested, Donnie never contacted Dame out of guilt.

-Donnie goes on First Take, where Dame calls in to goad Donnie over the phone.
-Donnie decides to come out of retirement and challenges Dame for the championship, which he accepts.
+Publicly taunted by Dame and encouraged by Bianca, Donnie decides to come out of retirement and challenges Dame for the championship, which he accepts.
 After training with Duke and a recovered Drago, Donnie faces Dame in the "Battle of Los Angeles" at Dodger Stadium.
-In a grueling, evenly-matched affair, Donnie has visions of his abusive foster home and Dame's life in jail, leading to a knockdown in the final round.
-Donnie sees his family in the crowd and lets go of his fear and guilt, and knocks out Dame to win the match and regain the championship.
+The fight is a grueling, evenly matched affair.
+In the final round, Donnie has visions of his abusive foster home and Dame's life in jail, which leads to Donnie being knocked down.
+He manages to just beat the count, then goes on to knock Dame out and regain the championship.
 Afterward, Donnie reconciles with Dame, with both men admitting it was not the other's fault.
-Donnie joins Bianca and Amara in the ring in the empty stadium, where he pretends to box with Amara.
+Donnie then joins Bianca and Amara in the ring in the empty stadium, where he pretends to box with Amara.